What is Haiku Commentary?

 Editor and writer: Nicholas Klacsanzky

-Nicholas Klacsanzky is a widely-published haiku, senryu, and tanka poet (Modern Haiku, Ribbons, Mayfly, Frogpond, The Mainichi, Prune Juice, The Asahi Shimbun, Presence, the anthology Yanty’s Butterfly, Zen and Son (collection of haiku his haiku and his father’s haiku) and many more), and a technical editor by profession.
+Nicholas Klacsanzky is a haiku, senryu, and tanka poet (Modern Haiku, Ribbons, Mayfly, Frogpond, The Mainichi, Prune Juice, The Asahi Shimbun, Presence, the anthology Yanty’s Butterfly, Zen and Son (a collection of his haiku and his father’s haiku) and many more publications).
+He is a content manager by profession.

-He was awarded the Touchstone Award for Individual Poems by the Haiku Foundation in 2017, and a Merit Award in the 1st Montenegrin Haiku Contest in 2017.
-In addition, he was conferred with a certificate for being one of the top 100 haiku poets in Europe in 2015 and 2016 by Haiku Euro Top curated by Krzysztof Kokot.
+He was awarded the Touchstone Award for Individual Poems by the Haiku Foundation in 2017.
+In addition, he was conferred with a certificate for being one of the top 100 haiku poets in Europe in 2015 and 2016 by Haiku Euro Top, curated by Krzysztof Kokot.

 Writer: Jacob Salzer

 Jacob Salzer has been writing poetry for over a decade.
 His haiku, tanka, and haibun have been published in Modern Haiku, Frogpond, Under the Basho, Chrysanthemum, A Hundred Gourds, Atlas Poetica, Haiku Canada Review, Prune Juice, and The Heron’s Nest.
 In 2016, he served as the managing editor for the Haiku Nook Google+ anthology: Yanty’s Butterfly.
 He is currently managing another Haiku Nook Google+ anthology dedicated to the 600+ million people who don’t have access to clean water.
 He lives in the Pacific Northwest, USA.
-The website for Yanty’s Butterfly: Haiku Nook G+ Anthology can be found at: https://jsalzer.wixsite.com/yantysbutterfly
+The website for Yanty’s Butterfly can be found at: https://jsalzer.wixsite.com/yantysbutterfly